intrbiz/bergamot-site/src/main/views/docs/user/ref/config.md

         </notifications>
     </contact>

-This would define a generic template which would be used by other Contacts.
-Which sends notifications during the time period `24x7`.
-The contact would be notified by `email` during work hours.
-The contact would be notified by `sms` out side of work hours.
+This template would send notifications during the time period `24x7`.
+The contact would be notified by `email` during work hours and would be notified by `sms` out side of work hours.

-Now we can define a contact, as follows:
+We can now define a contact, which inheirts all the default configuration, as follows:

     <contact name="joe.bloggs" extends="generic-contact">
         <summary>Joe Bloggs</summary>